SandyShores73/Restormer/client/README.md

 loading screen, GPU job progress visualisations, live debugging console, and a first-run onboarding flow that validates a user-selected username/password against the server whitelist before enabling access.
-Every stage of the Restormer → Real-ESRGAN → NAFNet pipeline emits progress percentages so the macOS and Windows builds never appear “stuck” on a blank screen.
+Every stage of the Restormer batch pipeline (model caching, per-pass inference, archiving) emits progress percentages so the macOS and Windows builds never appear “stuck” on a blank screen.

 ## Development